integreat-io/integreat-transporter-mongodb/README.md

 To do a text search in the text index set up for th collection, use the `search` operand and set `value` to search string or `param` to the parameter that holds the search string.
-See MongoDb docs for more on [setting up a text index](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/read-operations/text/).
+See MongoDB docs for more on [setting up a text index](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/read-operations/text/).

 The query object will look like this, for a request for items of type `entry`: